Nrusinga/100DaysOfRTL/Day3_SysVerilogOopDemo/ReadMe.md

 Designed a half adder circuit with sum and carry as outputs using OOP in SysVerilog\
-Exclusively tried to show the usage of properties of class, instances in SysVerilog
+Exclusively tried to show the usage of properties of class, instances in SysVerilog\
+Inputs: a : 1, b : 1